pachyderm/docs-content/staging/set-up/on-prem/_index.md

 ### 3. Size & Configure Object Store

 1. Determine the endpoint of your object store, for example `minio-server:9000`.
-2. Choose a unique name for the bucket you will dedicate to Pachyderm.
+2. Choose a unique name for the bucket you will dedicate to {{% productName %}}.
-3. Create a new access key ID and secret key for Pachyderm to use when accessing the object store.
+3. Create a new access key ID and secret key for {{% productName %}} to use when accessing the object store.
-4. Update the Pachyderm Helm values file with the endpoint, bucket name, access key ID, and secret key.
+4. Update the {{% productName %}} Helm values file with the endpoint, bucket name, access key ID, and secret key.

 ```s
 pachd: